Enforcement of Prenuptial Agreements

 Dorothy next points to a provision in the agreement obligating Albert to provide Dorothy – during the marriage — a standard of living as high as that she had before the marriage.
 She claims that it impermissibly limits the support she was entitled to after the marriage.
 But the Court found that the provision had no effect on post-divorce support.
 The agreement also contained a provision requiring Dorothy to execute a will, immediately after the marriage, in a form provided.
 In the agreement, she agreed not to change the benefits to Alfred and/or his children, without his written consent, during the marriage.
 The Court of Appeals reviewed Arizona law and determined that it did not prohibit an antenuptial agreement in which the parties promise to execute wills containing certain desired provisions.

 Allegations of Unfairness and Undue Influence

 In the divorce case, Dorothy requested the judge to bring in a jury for the trial.
-The court agreed, but noted in its order that the jury was advisory only, since the action was equitable in nature.
-At the end of trial, the court sent the jury eleven special questions that included many of the factual issues of the case.
+The court agreed but noted in its order that the jury was advisory only since the action was equitable in nature.
+At the end of the trial, the court sent the jury eleven special questions that included many of the factual issues of the case.
 However, the court rejected all but one of the answers of the jury when it wrote its own findings of fact and conclusions of law.
-Dorothy argues that this was error because some of the questions were legal as well as equitable, and that a court is bound to follow the jury’s answers to legal questions.
+Dorothy argues that this was an error because some of the questions were legal as well as equitable and that a court is bound to follow the jury’s answers to legal questions.
 The Court of Appeals rejected this.